Advertisement

 Studies have shown that animals are very good for our mental health and many nurses have backed up that fact after seeing their patients perk up when visited by a furry friend.
 In fact, The Royal College of Nursing has been working hard to encourage hospitals to be more welcoming to animals in their wards.

-Overall, it’s clear to see that there’s a stark difference between a patient’s mood prior and post visit from their pet!
-That’s why, if the circumstances allow it, getting a visit from a pet should be considered - it can even help relieve some of the stress from hospital staff!
+Overall, it’s clear that there’s a stark difference between a patient’s mood prior to and after a pet visit!
+That’s why if the circumstances allow it, getting a visit from a pet should be considered—it can even help relieve some of the stress from hospital staff!

 What should I do before bringing a dog to the hospital?